jenkinsci/kubernetes-plugin/README.md

 * **ttyEnabled** Flag to mark that tty should be enabled.
 * **livenessProbe** Parameters to be added to a exec liveness probe in the container (does not suppot httpGet liveness probes)
 * **ports** Expose ports on the container.

+The containerTemplate can be used to define templates for both plain and init containers.

 #### Liveness Probe Usage
 ```groovy